 The COVID-19 pandemic has changed many different things in the world, but it has also prompted many people to think about who would make decisions on their behalf if they were unable to do so.
 At a bare minimum you need a financial power of attorney and a last will and testament.
 A power of attorney enables someone else to make financial decisions on your behalf.
 A last will and testament documents a guardian for your minor children and what will happen to your assets after you pass away.

 Another important document to consider is a medical power of attorney which appoints an agent who is eligible to make medical decisions on your behalf.
-Discuss these options with an estate planning attorney in Newton, MA and Mashpee, MA to get started today.
+Discuss these options with an estate planning attorney in Needham, MA and Mashpee, MA to get started today.